 Occupational immobility occurs when workers find it difficult to change jobs within an industry, for example, it may be very difficult for a doctor to retain to be a dentist.
 Industrial and occupation immobility is most likely to happen when skills are not transferable between industry and job.
 Information failure also contributes to labor immobility because workers may be immobile because they do not know where all the suitable jobs for them are.
 A resulting problem with labor market immobility is that it can create regional unemployment, which is a type of structural unemployment.
 This means that a change in the structure of industry leaves some people unable to respond by changing job industry or location and as a result, they remain temporarily or permanently unemployed.

 - https : // www.economicshelp .org/macroeconomics/unemployment/causes/

 - https :// www.investopedia.com/terms/u/inemp;oyment.asp

-I would like to express my special thanks of gratitude to my teacher as well as our principal who gave me this golden opportunity to do this wonderful project in the topic which also helped me in doing a lot of research and I came to know about so many new things.
+I would like to express my special thanks of gratitude to my teacher as well as our principal who gave me this golden opportunity to do this wonderful project on the topic which also helped me in doing a lot of research and I came to know about so many new things.
 I am thankful to them.
 Secondly, I would also like to thank my family and friends who helped me a lot in finalizing this project within the limited time frame.

-This is to certify that of class —of—-school, has completed his project under my school supervision.
+This is to certify that class —of—-school, has completed his project under my school supervision.
 He has taken proper care and shown utmost sincerity in the completion of this project.
 I certify that this project is up to my expectations and as per the guidelines issued by CBSE.